 Libreville – Tuesday, Thursday, Saturday

 Monrovia – Monday, Wednesday, Saturday

 Daily flights to and from Abidjan

 Cotonou – Wednesday

 Air Maroc has not resumed operations.

-Until further notice, the U.S. Embassy is only performing Passport, Notarial Services and some Immigrant visas IVs.
+- Until further notice, the U.S. Embassy is only performing PASSPORT and NOTARIAL SERVICES.
 You may submit a regular, full-validity passport application (DS-11 or DS-82) by making an appointment online.
 You should submit an application at least one month prior to the expected travel date or the expiration of the U.S. passport.

 For emergency services in Togo,